 Each individual staff member who would like to join this project can simply click on the links to webinars and training below.
 Given the invitational, voluntary nature of this training, individuals must apply directly themselves and cannot be signed up by colleagues.

-To find out more about mindfulness in schools and about this project Sunderland schools are invited to attend 45 minute information webinars being held on the following dates:
+To find out more about mindfulness in schools and about this project Sunderland schools are invited to attend a 45 minute information webinar being held on the following date:

 - 4pm on Thursday 11th November 2021 – Register Here

-One-day Teach .breathe course are being held on the following dates:
+One-day Teach .breathe courses are being held on the following dates:

 - Wednesday 24th November 2021 – Apply Here

 - Wednesday 8th December 2021 – Apply Here